 Day 07: Deng to Namrung, 2700m, 5 hours

-We will begin to trek after a nice breakfast in Deng.
+On Seventh day of Manaslu Circuit Trek 16 Days, we will begin to trek after a nice breakfast in Deng.
 Following the trail, we will walk towards the north.
 We will walk through Ranagaon.
 Ranagaon is a lovely village with mesmerizing views of the Budhi Gandaki gorge.

 A continuous 2 hours walk from Deng will get us to Bihi Phedi.
 From there, we can get a great view of the Budhi Gandaki valley.
 Not far from Bihi Phedi, there is Bihi.
 Bihi and Bihi Phedi are neighboring villages.
 We will spot both the villages, on the sloppy mountain uphill from the trail.